Your Guide to the Prettiest Villages in the Cotswolds

 Bradford-on-Avon

 Located on the edge of the Cotswolds, Bradford-on-Avon features a picturesque canal, a Saxon church, and a beautiful 17th-century bridge.
-Its blend of river views and stone buildings makes it a lesser-known but unforgettable gem.
+Its blend of river views and stone architecture makes it a lesser-known but unforgettable gem.

 Cirencester